 Retiree Advisory Council (RAC) Charter

-The Patrick Air Force Base, 45th Space Wing Commander’s Retiree Advisory Council (RAC) is organized in accordance with Paragraph 8.4, Air Force Instruction (AFI) 36-3106, Retiree Activities Program (PA), dated 30 July 2004.
+The Patrick Space Force Base, Space Launch Delta 45 Commander’s Retiree Advisory Council (RAC) is organized in accordance with Paragraph 8.4, Air Force Instruction (AFI) 36-3106, Retiree Activities Program (PA), dated 30 July 2004.

-The RAC is responsible to the Commander, 45 Space Wing, for the prompt and efficient fulfillment of the following:
+The RAC is responsible to the Commander, Space Launch Delta 45, for the prompt and efficient fulfillment of the following:

 - Assist and coordinate matters pertinent to the military retiree community.

-- Improve Patrick Air Force Base retiree programs IAW AFI 36-3106.
+- Improve Patrick Space Force Base retiree programs IAW AFI 36-3106.

 - Monitor policies and disseminate information that impacts the military retiree community.

-- Support the USAF program for interface between retirees and active duty service members.
+- Support the USSF/USAF program for interface between retirees and active duty service members.

-- Support the programs and activities of the Patrick Air Force Base PAO.
+- Support the programs and activities of the Patrick Space Force Base PAO.

 Membership is open to all military groups and mission support organizations that have an impact on military retirees.

 The installation Vice Commander will serve as the active duty coordinator.